Maryland Attractions February 17, 2018

-Experience a ride on a real steam engine at Western Maryland Scenic Railroad.
+Experience a scenic train ride at Western Maryland Scenic Railroad.
 The train rides are offered year-round, but autumn is most popular for the vibrant foliage views.

 This town in Washington County is proud of its Civil War beginnings.
 You can catch a reenactment or head to the Boonsborough Museum of History to see Civil War relics and other various items throughout the centuries.

 At the C & O Canal, you can still ride in an old tugboat pulled by mules!
 Step right into 1870s and enjoy the scenery along the way.

 This western Maryland town has charming old buildings, surrounding mountain sights, and a rich railroad history.
 They don't make 'em like this anymore.

 NOTE: Due to the COVID-19 pandemic, Baltimore Street Car Museum is currently closed until further notice.

 Decades ago, streetcars were one of the main modes of transportation around Charm City.
 Now, you can still ride in these vintage structures at the streetcar museum.
 This family friendly spot is sure to leave a lasting impression.

 Near the western end of the C & O Canal, you'll find the small town of Oldtown.
 It doesn't look much different than it did centuries ago so feel free to take a stroll and learn about the history of this charming and rustic spot.

 You'll find this scenic park along the Potomac River and it still has many old buildings on site, including the pictured plantation.
 Explore the area and you'll also come across weathered old barns and even a cemetery.

 Walkersville Southern Railroad is lesser-known than Western Maryland Scenic Railroad but is no less fun.
 Hop on and enjoy a ride around historic Monocacy Valley.
 During warmer months, choose to sit in an open-air car to feel the cool breeze upon your skin.